jjiadtgy/o2_spark_k8s/k8sRBAC/_main.md

 - Role based access control, it involves
   - `User` or `Service account`
-    - the first is used for connection from external (actual user)
+    - the first is used for connection from external (actual user from external PC)
-    - the second is used internally between pods
-    - they both lived in a namespace level
+    - the second is used internally between pods (lived in a namespace level)
   - `Role` & `RoleBinding`
-    - the first is to define authorization at the namespace level
+    - the first is to define authorization at a namespace level
-    - the second is to link a `Role` to a `User` or `Service account` at the namespace level
+    - the second is to link a `Role` to a `User` or `Service account` at a namespace level
   - `ClusterRole` & `ClusterRoleBinding`
     - both idem but at a cluster level (between namespaces)